 The Strategy, Finance and Risk Committee ensures that we manage risk appropriately.
-It was established in May 2021, superseding the previous Finance, Audit and Risk Committee.
+It was established on 27 April 2021, superseding the previous Finance, Audit and Risk Committee.

 The committee comprises all commissioners, along with independent representation.
-The committee is chaired by Commission Chair Tolley.
+The committee is chaired by Commission Chair Anne Tolley.